 You and your special someone don’t have to travel far to feel like you’re in an idyllic pastoral paradise with this century-old Kings County NYC park.
 Nestled away by Prospect Park, you’ll find over 50 acres of cherry blossoms, rose gardens and the bright flora of the tropics in the balmy conservatory.
 No matter the season, you’ll be sure to see beautiful plant life.

-As if Brooklyn Bridge Park weren’t already romantic enough with its staggering views of Manhattan and the Brooklyn and Manhattan Bridges, this nearly 100-year-old hand-painted attraction will bring out the childlike glee in both of you.
-Keep the nostalgic feel going with a cone at the nearby Brooklyn Ice Cream Factory or feel cultured with a sophisticated theater production at St. Ann’s Warehouse.
+As if Brooklyn Bridge Park weren’t already romantic enough with its staggering views of Manhattan and the bridges, this nearly 100-year-old hand-painted attraction will bring out the childlike glee in both of you.
+Keep the nostalgic feel going with a cone at the nearby Brooklyn Ice Cream Factory or get cultured with a sophisticated theater production at St. Ann’s Warehouse.

 Many of the city’s various rooftop bars rely heavily on their views as the main selling point for their overpriced drinks, but atop Chelsea’s McKittrick Hotel (the home of the famed Sleep No More) is this highly conceptualized romantic garden party meets cocktail lounge.
 During the warm months, sit among the short trees and twinkling Christmas lights as actors from the downstairs play weave between the tables making charming conversation as socialite characters.
 In the cold months, the space is given over to the Lodge, a meticulously crafted alpine cabin seemingly transported to the roof, complete with bunk bed and drawers filled with clues to the space.
 Grab a maple hot toddy and sit by the fire pit to revel in the full experience.

 If your date has been looking for adventure but ditching the city isn’t an option, take a couple of hours to harness that love of independence and thrills at this rock climbing facility.
 Take an introductory class together to learn the ropes (literally: how to tie them, how to belay and proper harness procedure) or let the staff hook you up and start scurrying up the tall walls.
 Competitive couples can try to beat each other’s times, and memberships are available should this become a favorite hobby for you and your partner in climb.